Wine Grape Cheat Sheets: Sangiovese

 • Delicately Flavored Seafood, Smoked Seafood, Shellfish

-• Chicken, other types of Poultry, Chicken Liver, Foie Gras
+• Chicken Liver, Duck Liver, Foie Gras

 • Ham, Prosciutto, Bacon